jimniels/blog/_drafts/2018-01-27-automating-writing-redirects-in-jekyll.md

 Excluding the year prefix makes the date a little more cryptic as you almost just intake the number.
 I liked the idea of keeping the “20” prefix for two reason:

 1. It was more discernible and discoverable as a date by humans.
 2. My posts would be unique for the next thousands of years and not just till the end of the current century.
 Granted that’s a little ridiculous and hard to justify, but more and more I like to think of [the long game of the web](https://adactio.com/articles/1522).
-I’d like to think in the year 2156 you could still browse this site :)
+I’d like to think in the year 2156 you could still post and browse the site :)

 After coming to a conclusion about what I felt was best, I let it sit for a few days.
-Not thinking about it and forgetting all my reasoning around it, then coming back to it is one of my favorite problem solving tricks.
-Then I have fresh eyes and my immediate gut reaction lets me know if i’ve arrived at a good decision.
-When I came back after a few days, my gut was still wavering between two choices, so I waited a few more days.
-Then when I came back again I finally arrived at a decision I felt good about:
+I stopped thinking about my decision and forgot all my reasoning around it.
+Then, after probably a week or so, I came back to my decision with fresh eyes (FWIW: this is one of my favorite problem solving techniques).
+Coming back with fresh eyes and a mind disassociated from the problem allows me to have a more impactful gut reaction to know if I’ve arrived at a good decision.
+When I came back after a few days, my gut felt I’d made a good decision.
+So I stuck with this format:

 `iosicongallery.com/logic-remote-20170711`

-I like this format because the human friendly slug touches the right balance with the slightly obscured yet still discernible date.
-These two pieces of information make up entirely what constitutes an icon in the gallery: what the app is and when the icon was posted.
-I knew I’d never post the same application icon on the same day, so this was enough to make each post unique while I also felt I finally struck the right balance in the readability of the information encoded in the URL.
+I liked this format because the human friendly slug touches the right balance with the slightly obscured yet still discernible date.
+It was a good balance in readability between the two pieces of the information encoded in the URL: 1) the name of the app and 2) the date the icon was posted.
+I knew I’d never post the same application icon on the same day, so this design choice was enough to ensure every post going forward would be unique.

-I know, it sounds like a lot of fretting over nothing, but I really wanted to get the URLs right because I don’t ever want to redo them again.
-As a recovering link rot perpetrator, I try to do everything I can these days to preserve my URLs for time and all eternity.
+I know, this all sounds like a lot of fretting over minutia, but I really wanted to get the URLs right because I don’t ever want to redo them again.
+As a recovering perpetrator of link rot, I try to do everything I can these days to preserve my URLs for time and all eternity.
 Which leads me to the second part of this post: how I automated writing over a thousand redirects into static Jekyll markdown posts.

 ## The How: Writing Lots of Redirects for Jekyll Posts